-SECTION 1 Our plan must honor your rights as a member of the plan .
-159 Section 1.1 We must provide information in a way that works for you (in languages other than English, in braille, in large print, or other alternate formats, etc.) .
-159 Section 1.2 You have a right to be treated with respect, with recognition of your dignity and a right to privacy .
-159 Section 1.3 We must ensure that you get timely access to your covered services and drugs .
-159 Section 1.4 We must protect the privacy of your personal health information .
-160 Section 1.5 We must give you information about the plan, the organization, its network of providers, and your covered services .
-161 Section 1.6 We must support your right to participate with practitioners to make decisions about your care .
-163 Section 1.7 You have the right to make complaints and to ask us to reconsider decisions we have made Section 1.8 What can you do if you believe you are being treated unfairly or your rights are not being respected? .
-165 Section 1.9 How to get more information about your rights .
-165 Section 1.10 You have the right to make recommendations regarding the organization's member rights and responsibilities policy .
-166 SECTION 2 You have some responsibilities as a member of the plan .
-166 Section 2.1 What are your responsibilities? .
+ECTION 1 Our plan must honor your rights as a member of the plan 159 Section 1.1 We must provide information in a way that works for you (in languages other t English, in braille, in large print, or other alternate formats, etc.) Section 1.2 You have a right to be treated with respect, with recognition of your dignity an privacy Section 1.3 We must ensure that you get timely access to your covered services and drugs.
+159 Section 1.4 We must protect the privacy of your personal health information 160 Section 1.5 We must give you information about the plan, the organization, its network of and your covered services Section 1.6 We must support your right to participate with practitioners to make decisions care • Section 1.7 You have the right to make complaints and to ask us to reconsider decisions we made Section 1.8 What can you do if you believe you are being treated unfairly or your rights are respected?
+Section 1.9 How to get more information about your rights 165 Section 1.10 You have the right to make recommendations regarding the organization's men and responsibilities policy ECTION 2 You have some responsibilities as a member of the plan 166 Section 2.1 What are your responsibilities?
 166